Ollamh Érenn

 The Ollamh Érenn ([ˈol̪aβ̃ ˈeːɾʲen̪]) or Chief Ollam of Ireland was a professional title of Gaelic Ireland.

 Background

 An ollam (literally 'most great') was a poet or bard of literature and history.
 Each chief or tuath had its own ollam.
 The head ollam of a province such as Ulster would have been the head of all the ollams in that province, and would have been a social equal of the provincial king.

-Over all the provincial ollams was the Ard-Ollamh (Rí-Ollam, Rí-Eigeas, Príméces) who held the official post of Chief-Ollamh of Ireland or "Ollamh Érenn".
+Overall the provincial ollams was the Ard-Ollamh (Rí-Ollam, Rí-Eigeas, Príméces) who held the official post of Chief-Ollamh of Ireland or "Ollamh Érenn".